Skip to content

 An instance is a single run of an agent from start to finish — one discrete execution, tracked by Prefactor as a unit.

-Every time your agent runs, we create an instance record.
+Every time your agent runs, Prefactor creates an instance record.
 That record collects everything that happened during that run: the spans produced (each LLM call, tool invocation, or sub-agent execution), the agent version that was running, the environment it ran in, and the lifecycle state the run reached.
-The instance is the level at which risk is assessed — if the agent has a risk profile, the peak data-risk classification for that run is attributed to the instance, derived from its spans.
+The instance is the level at which risk is assessed — if the agent has a risk profile, the risk classification for that run is attributed to the instance, derived from its spans.

 An instance moves through a set of states as it runs.
 It starts as Pending, becomes Active once running, and finishes as Complete, Failed, Cancelled, or Terminated depending on how it ends.